iotaledger/goshimmer/documentation/docs/protocol_specification/components/overview.md

 After scheduling, the block goes to the booker.
 This step is different between blocks that contain a transaction payload and blocks that do not contain it.

-In the case of a non-transaction payload, booking into the Tangle occurs after the conflicting parents branches check, i.e., after checking if the parents' branches contain sets of (two or more) transactions that belong to the same conflict set.
+In the case of a non-transaction payload, booking into the Tangle occurs after the conflicting parents conflicts check, i.e., after checking if the parents' conflicts contain sets of (two or more) transactions that belong to the same conflict set.
 In the case of this check not being successful, the block is marked as `invalid` and not booked.

 In the case of a transaction as payload, initially, the following check is done:

 1. UTXO check: it checks if the inputs of the transaction were already booked.
 If the block does not pass this check, the block is not booked.
 If it passes the check, it goes to the next block of steps.
 2. Balances check: it checks if the sum of the values of the generated outputs equals the sum of the values of the consumed inputs.
 If the block does not pass this check, the block is marked as `invalid` and not booked.
 If it passes the check, it goes to the next step.
 3. Unlock conditions: checks if the unlock conditions are valid.
 If the block does not pass this check, the block is marked as `invalid` and not booked.
 If it passes the check, it goes to the next step.
-4. Inputs' branches validity check: it checks if all the consumed inputs belong to a valid branch.
+4. Inputs' conflicts validity check: it checks if all the consumed inputs belong to a valid conflict.
 If the block does not pass this check, the block is marked as `invalid` and not booked.
 If it passes the check, it goes to the next step.

 After the objective checks, the following subjective checks are done:

-5. Inputs' branches rejection check: it checks if all the consumed inputs belong to a non-rejected branch.
-Notice that this is not an objective check, so the node is susceptible (even if with a small probability) to have its opinion about rejected branches changed by a reorganization.
-For that reason, if the block does not pass this check, the block is booked into the Tangle and ledger state (even though the balances are not altered by this block, since it will be booked to a rejected branch).
+5. Inputs' conflicts rejection check: it checks if all the consumed inputs belong to a non-rejected conflict.
+Notice that this is not an objective check, so the node is susceptible (even if with a small probability) to have its opinion about rejected conflicts changed by a reorganization.
+For that reason, if the block does not pass this check, the block is booked into the Tangle and ledger state (even though the balances are not altered by this block, since it will be booked to a rejected conflict).
 This is what we call "lazy booking", which is done to avoid huge re-calculations in case of a reorganization of the ledger.
 If it passes the check, it goes to the next step.
 10. Double spend check: it checks if any of the inputs is conflicting with a transaction that was already confirmed.
-As in the last step, this check is not objective and, thus, if the block does not pass this check, it is lazy booked into the Tangle and ledger state, into an invalid branch.
+As in the last step, this check is not objective and, thus, if the block does not pass this check, it is lazy booked into the Tangle and ledger state, into an invalid conflict.
 If it passes the check, it goes to the next step.

 At this point, the missing steps are the most computationally expensive:

-7. Inputs' conflicting branches check: it checks if the branches of the inputs are conflicting.
+7. Inputs' conflicting conflicts check: it checks if the conflicts of the inputs are conflicting.
 As in the last step, if the block does not pass this check, the block is marked as `invalid` and not booked.
 If it passes the check, it goes to the next step.
 8. Conflict check: it checks if the inputs are conflicting with an unconfirmed transaction.
-In this step, the branch to which the block belongs is computed.
-In both cases (passing the check or not), the transaction is booked into the ledger state and the block is booked into the Tangle, but its branch ID will be different depending on the outcome of the check.
+In this step, the conflict to which the block belongs is computed.
+In both cases (passing the check or not), the transaction is booked into the ledger state and the block is booked into the Tangle, but its conflict ID will be different depending on the outcome of the check.

 [![Booker](/img/protocol_specification/booker.png "Booker")](/img/protocol_specification/booker.png)